Recycling in North Ayrshire

 - other fabric, or foam

-Some retailers offer a take back scheme, contact them to find out.
+Some retailers also offer a take back scheme when you buy new.
+Contact them to find out.

 Upholstered furniture cannot be disposed of in bins, or at the kerbside.
 It should be kept separate from all other waste.